kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-1-why-do-we-need-it.md

   - philosophy
 ---

 It’s been at least 25 years since I first used a modem to dial through the landline into “the internet”.
-You’ll never forget the [robotic beeping](https://archive.org/details/44568-pocket-modem-conection-1-norm-d.-d.-teoli-jr.-a.-c.) when you grew up with dial-in modems.
+You’ll never forget the [robotic beeping](https://archive.org/details/44568-pocket-modem-conection-1-norm-d.-d.-teoli-jr.-a.-c.) when you grew up with Dial-Up Modems.

 I was curious and hopeful for the future of the internet.
 I even took on a job that depends on it.
 And the rise of social media (Web 2.0) looked promising and full of opportunities.
 But over the following years, I had to watch how Big Tech and Big Sales took over large parts of the internet, build huge walls around their properties, stopped supporting open protocols where ever possible, developed proprietary technical solutions, and siloed people into their platforms.